This leaflet explains what support your child or young person should get in an educational setting.

 The SEND Code of Practice says: Where a pupil is identified as having SEN, schools should take action to remove barriers to learning and put effective special educational provision in place.
 (6.44)

-Teaching staff should work with the Special Educational Needs Coordinator to assess your child’s needs so that they give the right support.
-They should involve you in this and seek your child’s views.
+Teaching staff should work with the Special Educational Needs Coordinator (SENCo) to assess your child/YP’s needs so that they give the right support.
+They should involve you in this and seek your child/YP’s views.

-Sometimes schools will ask for advice from a specialist teacher or a health professional.
+Sometimes settings will ask for advice from a specialist teacher or a health professional.
 They should talk to you about this first.

 The SEND Code of Practice says: Schools should take seriously any concerns raised by a parent.
 (6.45)

-If the school decides that your child needs SEN support it must tell you.
-The school should agree with you the aims (outcomes) that will be set, what help and support will be given to meet the aims and a date for progress to be reviewed.
+If the setting decides that your child/YP needs SEN support they must tell you.
+The setting should agree with you the aims (outcomes) that will be set, what help and support will be given to meet the aims and a date for progress to be reviewed.

 The SENCO will support teachers, teaching assistant (T.A) and specialist staff to put the plan in place.